newhuo-tech/trade-docs/source/index.html.md

 or the “Subscribe system status updates” interface ("topic: public.$service.heartbeat");

-If the return parameter heartbeat 1, it means that the system is available now and can be connected normally.
+If the return parameter heartbeat is 1, it means that the system is available now and can be connected normally.

 ## Market and Websocket